Cricket - Australia board says no deal with players

 The lockout could potentially scupper next month's Australia A tour to South Africa, which includes a number of prominent test players, including batsmen Usman Khawaja and Glenn Maxwell.

-An ACA spokesman said on Friday that players would meet on Sunday to decide the road ahead, including whether they might boycott the tour of South Africa which starts with a four-day match on July 12.
+ACA said that players would meet on Sunday in an emergency executive meeting to decide the road ahead, including whether they might boycott the tour of South Africa which starts with a four-day match on July 12.

+"Given CA's negotiation strategy from day one of these negotiations, we have made plans for this possibility," ACA chief executive Alistair Nicholson said.

+"We are ready to roll-out support to the players who need it.
+We have set aside funds to help players who need to pay their bills.

 Further tournaments, including a two-test tour of Bangladesh, and a one-day international series in India, also remain in doubt.